mlavi/hugo/content/post/devops-automation.md

 many moving pieces to enable modern day software development life cycle automation, some of which are not easily identified off the shelf.

-You can "view the SVG image" in a new browser window or tab and scale it to your liking and then cut and paste text from it.

 ### Updated! ###
 My original release was 2015-03-11 (source below), but today's update adds detail, removes many crossed lines for simple visual flow parsing, and is organized vertically.

+[devops_automation.pu.svg](devops_automation.pu.svg) is one format, so please "view the SVG image" in a new browser window or tab and scale it to your liking, you can copy text from it.

+The inline display is currently broken:
 ![DevOps Automation Diagram - 2015-03-17](devops_automation.pu.svg)

 Source code: devops_automation.pu